Games Studio Development MA

 Where our graduates work

-Recent graduates have gone on to undertake PhDs, to lecture, to work as graphic designers for Leisure concepts, BYG Systems Limited, Opus books and Country Wide groups.
+Successful graduates of this course have gone on to work for companies such as Leisure concepts, BYG Systems Limited, Opus books and Country Wide groups.

 How to apply